-With the tips of Australia's leading racing personalities and expert tipsters all collated here, it is easy to see who within the industry really knows their stuff at Flemington.
-Contact us through Social Media or use our details on our Contact Us page to alert us to a tipster whose tips you would like to see validated.
-Alternatively ask the tipster why he or she isn't using one of the easy interface methods we provide them to allow them to conveniently prove that their tips are profitable.
+With Australia's leading racing personalities and expert tipsters all collated here, it is easy to see who within the industry really knows their stuff at Flemington.
+Contact us through Social Media or use our details on our Contact Us page to alert us to a tipster whose selections you would like to see validated.
+Alternatively ask the tipster why he or she isn't using one of the easy interface methods we provide them to allow them to conveniently prove that they are profitable.

 Located on the banks of the Maribyrnong River to the west of Melbourne's CBD, Flemington Racecourse is Australia's biggest and most iconic track, primarily due to its long association with the Melbourne Cup.
 Opened back in 1840, Flemington hosted the very first Victoria Derby in 1855, which has become one of Australia's oldest and most prestigious horse races still taking place today.
 However, the jewel of the spring carnival is the race that stops a nation, the Melbourne Cup, which was first ran in 1870 at Flemington, and has become the richest two-mile handicap race in the world.